segmentio/segment-docs/src/engage/user-subscriptions/subscription-groups.md

 ---

 > info ""
-> Subscription Groups is in beta.
+> Subscription groups is in beta.

 Subscription groups let your users choose the emails they want to recieve from you.
-This page introduces subscription groups and explains how you can them with [Engage email campaigns](/docs/engage/campaigns/email-campaigns/).
+This page introduces subscription groups and explains how you can use them with [Engage email campaigns](/docs/engage/campaigns/email-campaigns/).

 ## About subscription groups